-Fish finders have proven to be a true game-changer in every sense of the word when it comes to competitive fishing and even recreational angling.
+Fish finders are certainly worth the money and have proven to be game-changing to catch more fish for both competitive fishing and recreational angling.
 Fish finders are incredibly useful, but that usefulness often comes at a high cost for many anglers.

 If you’re on the fence about purchasing your own fish finder, I’ve compiled this article to help explain some of the benefits you’ll have with a fish finder and how it can be a great tool when used correctly.